dhruvak001/Face-Cropper/README.md

 # Face Cropper

 This project utilizes OpenCV (Open Source Computer Vision Library) to perform face detection and cropping on images.
-It includes a Python class Fdac which encapsulates the functionalities for detecting faces and cropping them based on predefined criteria.
+It includes a Python class Fdac which encapsulates the functionalities for detecting faces and cropping them based on predefined criteria
 This file detects all the images present in a given inout image with an **Accuracy 83%**

 ## **Features**<br/>